UchuServer/RakDotNet/README.md

 ## License

-RakDotNet is licensed under the Lesser GNU Public License version 3.0, please see LICENSE for the full license.
+RakDotNet is licensed under the GNU Lesser General Public License version 3.0, please see LICENSE for the full license.